OyCris/Dots/README.md

 Function,Keybind,Command/Action,Notes
 Launch Terminal,SUPER + RETURN,exec $terminal,
-Launch App Menu,SUPER + Space,exec rofi -show drun,
+Launch App Menu,SUPER + D Rofi
 Close Window,SUPER + Q,killactive,
-Toggle Floating,SUPER + F,togglefloating,
-Full Screenshot,SUPER + SHIFT + S,exec grim,
-Capture Area,SUPER + S,"exec grim -g ""$(slurp)""",
-Next Workspace,SUPER + L,workspace e+1,
-Previous Workspace,SUPER + H,workspace e-1,
+F11 Full screen
-Lock Screen,CTRL + ESC,exec swaylock,MAKE SURE to create a directory with the title ~/Pictures/Screenshots/ for captures to save correctly.
+CTRL & ESC to select witch area to be screen shotted MAKE SURE to create a directory with the title ~/Pictures/Screenshots/ for captures to save correctly.
 Random Wallpaper	SUPER + W	exec $wallpaper_script	(Working on it) It might randomize the same image; just keep pressing until you get a new one.
 Switch Workspace,SUPER + [1-9],workspace [1-9],
+Super + M Log Out of Hyprland